amoe/acceleratedcpp/exercise-notes.md

 Github inspiration using `reframe extension:cpp` in code search.
 The correct strategy is to start with a polymorphic method reframe(), that is implemented by all subclasses.
 Does this help?

+DONE by implementing a top-level `void reframe(...)`.
+I don't think it's possible to do it using the existing style of API design -- where we have wrapper functions that return *new* pictures instead of modifying existing pictures -- "combinator-style", while maintaining the existing design.
+That's because if we wanted to recursively rebuild ourselves from within a `BasePicture` derived class, how would we do so?
+We don't know the concrete type of our own handle.